mainong-jenbum/ePassAdmin/README.md

 - **Performance**: Optimized image loading and memory management
 - **Security**: Secure API communication and data storage

+## 🤝 Contributing

+> **⚠️ Important Notice**: This project is **no longer maintained**.
+It was developed as a specific solution for COVID-19 travel restrictions in 2020.

+While the project is not actively maintained, the codebase serves as a reference for:
+- Android multi-step form implementation
+- RESTful API integration patterns
+- Material Design implementation
+- Firebase integration examples

+---

+## 📄 License

+This project is developed for educational and reference purposes.
+Please ensure compliance with local regulations and data protection laws when using or modifying this code.

+---

 ## 👨‍💻 Developer

 **Developed by**: [[Mainong Jenbum](https://jenbum.com)]